-The test case pertains to the Nile river and has significant interest both from a research as well as an operational standpoint.
-The Nile River is spread over 10 East African countries with numerous water uses including water supply for domestic, industrial, and agricultural use, energy generation, flood protection, and environmental management, among others (Georgakakos, 2007).
-Medium and long range Nile flow prediction is critical for the operation of the existing water control projects from Lake Victoria (in Kenya, Tanzania, and Uganda) to the High Aswan Dam in Egypt, and several planned facilities in the middle reaches (Ethiopia and Sudan).
-The forecast lead time considered in the case study and model intercomparison is one month; however the framework is general enough and can perform in longer lead times albeit with lower skills.
-The Nile is the world's longest river (6 670 km) with water travel times that, depending on the season, vary from 20 days (Blue Nile tributary) to more than 45 days (White Nile tributary).
-This induces strong dependence on a monthly time scale and, along with other storage mechanisms in the catchment, makes monthly forecast feasible.
+The test case pertains to the Nile River and has significant interest both from a research as well as an operational standpoint.
+The Nile River is spread over 10 East African countries with numerous water uses, including water supply for domestic, industrial, and agricultural use, energy generation, flood protection, and environmental management, among others (Georgakakos, 2007).
+Medium- and long-range Nile flow prediction is critical for the operation of the existing water control projects from Lake Victoria (in Kenya, Tanzania, and Uganda) to the High Aswan Dam in Egypt, and several planned facilities in the middle reaches (Ethiopia and Sudan).
+The forecast lead time considered in the case study and model intercomparison is one month; however, the framework is general enough and can perform in longer lead times albeit with lower skill.
+The Nile is the world's longest river (6670 km) with water travel times that, depending on the season, vary from 20 days (Blue Nile tributary) to more than 45 days (White Nile tributary).
+This induces strong dependence on a monthly time scale and, along with other storage mechanisms in the catchment, makes monthly forecast feasible by using as explanatory (predictor) variables merely past Nile flows at the same site where prediction is made.
+Obviously additional explanatory variables (e.g. rainfall or river flow at an upstream site) would enhance the prediction capacity but this is out of the scope of this work, which does not make use of additional explanatory variables.